elasticio/elasticio.github.io/content/_getting-started/executions.md

 If new executions happened while you are browsing the list of executions, the platform will show a notification at the top of the list, and a prompt to load them.
-You can dismiss the it by clicking `X`.
+You can dismiss it by clicking `X`.
 The idea is to not let new executions interfere with your current selection.
 The screenshot below shows a typical view with a notification:

 ![Load new executions](/assets/img/getting-started/exec-page/executions-load-new.png)

-When you dismiss the notification above the new executions are not lost, you will get the same notification with an updated number of new executions again.
+When you dismiss the notification above the new executions are not lost, you will get the same notification with an updated number of new executions again when new executions happen.

 > **A Technical Note** - to benefit from this page, all your custom components
 > must use the latest Nodejs Sailor (above 2.5.4).
 Restart all the